-I had no responsibilities and didn't feel like the decision was risky, in terms of potentially experiencing meaningful loss.
+I had no responsibilities and felt like the decision was not risky, in terms of the potential to experience meaningful loss.

 My last day was May 11, 2018.
 Now I'm on my own.

-That was a Friday, and the next Monday was a day to remember.
+That was a Friday, and the next Monday was a memorable day.
 I walked to the Apple store to reset my computer and recall a funny feeling seeing so many people walking around town in the middle of the day.
-"What do these people do such that they can be out during the day?
+"Why are so many people out during the day?
 Don't they have jobs?"
 It was a kind of obvious realization that there is a lifestyle outside of the 9-5 day job.

 Even though Wingman hadn't even launched yet, it felt like I had escaped the day job cycle, never to return.
-And after freeing my mind up to the practical possibility that I could make it on my own, it became a lot more realistic to imagine earning enough to live, given some useful skills and time.
+And after seeing the practical possibility of making it on my own, it became a lot more realistic to imagine earning enough to live, given some useful skills and time.

-The 100% ownership over my time, where I could go for walks, run errands, hang out at a bookstore, or do absolutely nothing, was an amazing feeling.
+The 100% ownership over my time, where I could go for walks, run errands, hang out at a bookstore, or do absolutely nothing, was deeply fulfilling.
 The next six months was filled with learning, introspection, aloneness, and calmness.

-The TIE got its first deal in Mar 2020 as well, and even though I didn't end up taking any salary until July 2020, I knew I'd be fine.
+The Tie signed its first deal in Mar 2020 as well, and even though I didn't end up taking any salary until July 2020, I knew I'd be fine.
 I felt like I pulled off the jump from job to independence.

 When you're on your own, it becomes obvious how quickly uncapped upside can grow.
 There's no more waiting for a boss to approve a salary bump, hoping for a moderate bonus, or reaching a cap on commission.
 When the revenue of a SaaS product is growing 10% month over month (~doubling every 7 months) without doing anything other than customer support, and the profit margin is over 90%, the work pays off — it becomes an asset.
-Far from a walk in the park, but something that breaks the linear relationship between time and reward (the requirement for wealth).
+Far from effortless, but something that breaks the linear relationship between time and reward (the requirement for wealth).

 I would instead highly recommend reading Nathan Barry's strong articulation of a more gradual, higher probability path to succeeding on your own: The ladders of wealth creation.

-I wrote this with the 20-something in mind who wants to work for themselves but doubts it's possible.
-For me, it took learning web development, deep knowledge about options trading (scratching my own itch), well-planned personal finances (safety net), getting started, and unreasonable perseverance.
+I wrote this for 20-somethings who want to work for themselves but doubt it's possible.
+For me, it took learning web development, deep knowledge about options trading (scratching my own itch), well-planned personal finance (safety net), getting started, and unreasonable perseverance.
 Even if you don't nail the first idea, it'll bridge you to the next one.
 All that matters is covering your living expenses and then you're on your way.